BloomTech-Labs/ema-therapy-be/README.md

 🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
 This is intended to be a guideline.
 Feel free to add your own flare to it.

 🚫 The numbers 1️⃣ through 3️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
 Make sure to delete the numbers by the end of Labs.

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

 # API Documentation

-#### 1️⃣ Backend delpoyed at [🚫name service here](🚫add URL here) <br>
+#### 1️⃣ Backend deployed at Heroku: https://moodmuse-production.herokuapp.com/backend <br>

+Staging env is deployed at: https://moodmuse.herokuapp.com/

+Access GraphQL with the endpoint `/backend`

 ## 1️⃣ Getting started

 To get the server running locally:

-🚫 adjust these scripts to match your project

 - Clone this repo
 - **yarn install** to install all required dependencies